 Here are some important things to remember to prevent or treat gingivitis while you’re pregnant:

 - Use an anti-gingivitis toothpaste.
-Crest® PRO-HEALTH® Advanced Toothpaste, helps prevent gingivitis and helps reverse gingivitis in 4 weeks.
+Crest Gum Detoxify Deep Clean, helps reverse early signs of gum damage by neutralizing the plaque bacteria build up around your gum line.
 Ask your dentist if they think you should start using it before, during and after pregnancy to maintain overall oral health.

 - Use an anti-gingivitis mouthwash.
 Crest® PRO-HEALTH® Multi-Protection Mouthwash, kills 99% of the bacteria that cause gingivitis.